awsdocs/amazon-comprehend-developer-guide/doc_source/how-batch.md

 }
 ```

 The response from a batch operation contains two lists, the `ResultList` and the `ErrorList`\.
 The `ResultList` contains one record for each document that was successfully processed\.
 The result for each document in the batch is identical to the result you would get if you ran a single document operation on the document\.
-The results for each document are identified by their index in the input file\.
+The results for each document are assigned an index based on the order of the documents in the input file\.
 The response from the `BatchDetectEntities` operation is:

 ```
 {